- 09 May 2022

 IMG B-Series multi-core GPU IP offers a wide range of performance points for low-power-optimised embedded graphics, bringing together performance density with power-efficient solutions.
 IMG BXS cores are specifically designed for automotive safety – built using processes that have been independently verified to conform to ISO 26262, making it quicker for customers to integrate into their systems that are designed to be functionally safe.

 Cores such as IMG BXS are designed to both power high-resolution digital dashboards and for ADAS, with greater efficiency than other cores on the market.
 BXS features such as the Tile Region Protection (TRP) allow render checks to be performed only on those parts of the screen displaying safety-critical information – maximising performance while maintaining safety.

 GPUs can bring more flexibility to SoC design, as they can tackle all the ADAS processes mentioned earlier.
 Our GPU safety cores, such as our IMG BXS, and our safety-critical driver, are designed to be ASIL B compliant for protection against permanent and transient fault.

 This means manufacturers have a solid foundation to build their AVs, with the added scalability of NNAs, while keeping power optimised.
 The last part is essential, as AV is becoming more and more synonymous with EVs.

-As the AV market and functionality develops and evolves through time, the need to be able to adapt the software in a vehicle to maintain functionality, safety and security increases.
+As the AV market and functionality develop and evolves, the need to be able to adapt the software in a vehicle to maintain functionality, safety, and security increases.
 We expect to see more differentiation being offered by OEM vendors through their software implementations than has traditionally been seen in the past.

 Imagination as a one-stop-shop